ValveSoftware/openvr/samples/README.md

 cmake --build . --target all --config Release
 ```

-Note : with CMake, the build configuration type (ie. Debug, Release) is set at build time on Windows and at cache generation time on Unix.
+*Note : with CMake, the build configuration type (ie. Debug, Release) is set at build time on Windows and at cache generation time on Unix.*

+---